 - may be given to rule out a phonological disorder

-- Norm-referenced tests: provides standard scores of child's language skills compared with age-matched peers
+- Norm-referenced tests: provides standard scores of a child’s language skills compared with age-matched peers

 - Criterion-referenced tests and developmental scales: provides information about a child’s language skills compared to set of predetermined criteria or developmental milestones

-- Parent interview/observation: information based on parent report and/or observation of child in a naturalistic environment
+- Parent interview/observation: information based on parent report and/or observation of a child in a naturalistic environment

-- Observation: observe child in a natural environment such as a classroom and provide a description of strengths and areas of need
+- Observation: observe a child in a natural environment such as a classroom and describe strengths and areas of need

 After completing a language disorder evaluation, results may indicate one or more of the following: